 If you’re serious about losing weight, you’ll also want to know how frequently and for how long you should run on it.
-You don’t have to be concerned; we contacted the experts and got their input.
+You don’t have to be concerned.
+I have been running for the last 24 years now.
+Besides, we contacted some other experts as well and got their input.
 Using a treadmill for weight loss is a great way to shed pounds.

 Table of Contents

 To properly run on a treadmill, you should: